mind-inria/mri-nufft/README.rst

 This python package extends various NUFFT (Non-Uniform Fast Fourier Transform) python bindings used for MRI reconstruction.

-In particular, it provides a unified interface for all the methods, with extra features such as coil sensitivity, density compensated adjoint and off-resonance corrections (for B0 inhomogeneities).
+In particular, it provides a unified interface for all the methods, with extra features such as coil sensitivity, density compensated adjoint and off-resonance corrections (for static B0 inhomogeneities).

 Usage